jreyesr/n8n-nodes-tesseractjs/README.md

 ### v1.4.1

 * Add proper handling for images that are repeated across pages (e.g. logo on header, page background, image that was copy-pasted on several pages), which are stored separately from page-specific images

 ### v1.4.2

 * Add options to resize the images before OCR and to not return binary data (solves Invalid string length error on large images)
+* Add options to resize the images before OCR and to not return binary data (solves Invalid string length error on large images)

 ## Developer info